erdoukki/vrac/openwrt/files/README.md

 # Howto use
-wget/copy them to you OpenWrt system add them to your backuped files in /etc/sysupgrade.conf
+wget/copy them to you OpenWrt system and add them to your backuped files in /etc/sysupgrade.conf